 Family data contributed to reclassification in many ways:

 ► Rapid reclassification (8 days) of a pathogenic variant in a Lynch syndrome gene (MSH2) after compilation of clinical testing results

 ► Reclassification of a likely pathogenic variant in an autosomal recessive colon cancer gene (MUTYH) after testing multiple siblings

-► Reclassification of likely benign variant in a colon polyposis gene (APC) in a small family, after finding out the parent with many colon polyps did not have the variant, and the parent with no colon polyps had the variant
+► Reclassification of likely benign variant in a colon polyposis gene (APC) in a small family, after finding out that the parent with many colon polyps did not have the variant, and that the parent with no colon polyps had the variant

 For questions, comments, or information about the study and/or the clinical Family Variant test, please contact: